 Military Engineer: Requirements, Duties and Outlook

 Military engineers can choose various specialties, ranging from project management to combat support.
-Many engineers obtain officer status, which requires a bachelor's degree and additional officer training.
+Educational requirements and salary depend upon an individual's chosen specialty, and whether or not they choose to become an officer (which requires a bachelor's degree and additional training).
 Work experience gained by military engineers is applicable to a variety of civilian professions.

 Military Engineer Requirements